CoderAaron3/USACOBronzeSolutions2015-2024/2015-2016/January 2016 /P3_Mowing The Field.md

 The idea for this problem is to directly stimulate the mowing of FJ.
 - Since FJ can travel 1000 steps maximum in one direction, we use a 2005x2005 grid to represent the field and safely contain all possible coordinates.
 - Every time FJ steps on a square, that square gets time-stamped with the current step count (the total time elapsed).
-- Find quickest revisit: If we step onto a square that already has a time stamp, immediately calculate the difference in time Final Result: The smallest time difference we find is the answer.
-If the cow never steps on the same square twice, the answer is just $-1$.
-Easy peasy!
+- Find quickest revisit: If we step onto a square that already has a time stamp, calculate the difference in time between the last time this square was visited and the current time
+- The smallest time difference we find is the answer.
+If the cow never steps on the same square twice, the answer is just -1.

 Code: